ViMaSter/courtengine/SCRIPTING.md

         JUMPCUT COURT_DEFENSE
         SPEAK Phoenix
             "i uhhhh object to that!"

         JUMPCUT COURT_JUDGE
         SPEAK Judge
             "hahaha phoenix you wrong"

         ISSUE_PENALTY
         JUMPCUT COURT_WITNESS
     END_DEFINE

+## Cross Examination

+The cross examination phase will be a block formatted like the following:

+    CROSS_EXAMINATION [name] "[initial text]" [name of failure definition] "[statement 1]" [name of corresponding Press] [conflicting evidence (or 0 if none)]

+Example:

+    CROSS_EXAMINATION Gumshoe "-- ten minutes is all i need, baby --" CrossExamineFail "the victim died from huffing spraypaint" PressA1 BrokenWineGlass "at 4:30 pm on the 19th" PressA2 0
+        "daniel sexbang was there at the scene of the crime when we arrived!"
+PressA3 0

+Once the correct conflicting evidence is presented, the script will continue on past the `CROSS_EXAMINATION`

 ## Available Actions